Managing Devices

 This section describes the device management operations such as how to view and change device status, how to obtain device secret credentials, and more.

-1. In EnOS Management Console, select Device Management > Device Assets.
+1. In EnOS Application Portal > Developer Console, select Device Management > Device Assets.

-2. In the table of devices, you can view the device status in the Status column.
+2. In the device list, check the device status in the Status column.

 • Offline: The device is currently offline.